maueroats/nsml-documents/hosting/host-instructions.md

 suspect this to be the case: (1) check your texts and email (it may already be handled); (2) call the League President or Appeals Committee Chair on his/her cell phone.
-~~If you
-are unable to reach either person, and the situation requires an immediate decision, the host school has the final authority to decide.~~

 When in doubt about a situation, take action that allows for a later decision either way.
 (For example, allow a